peteroupc/html3dutil/tutorials/overview.md

 <a id=Shapes></a>
 ### Shapes

-The `H3DU.Shape` constructor method assigns a linear or perspective transformation (including shifting position, scaling, and rotation) to meshes.
+The `Shape` constructor method assigns a linear or perspective transformation (including shifting position, scaling, and rotation) to meshes.
 The library calls this a 3D shape.

-    // Create a shape based on the mesh var shape=new H3DU.Shape(mesh);
+    // Create a shape based on the mesh var shape=new Shape(mesh);
     // Move it 1 unit along the X axis shape.setPosition(1,0,0);